ganeshgautam-official/Analyzing-Data-for-Netflix-Content-Strategy/README.md

   - **Drama** (24.9K titles) and **Comedy** dominate in volume but have moderate popularity.
   - **Action**, **Adventure**, and **Sci-Fi** genres have **significantly higher average votes** despite fewer titles.
   - **Focus Genres**: Action, Adventure, Sci-Fi (critical for success correlation analysis).
-- Further analysis focuses on identifying the success factors that contribute to the very high popularity of Action, Adventure, and Science Fiction genres.
+- Further analysis focuses on identifying the success factors contributing to the high popularity of the Action, Adventure, and Science Fiction genres.

 ---